gfriends/pornchecker/README.md

 # PornChecker
 <b>English | <a href="README_CN.md">简体中文</a></b></p>

-A API to check porn photo, base on [NSFWJS](https://github.com/infinitered/nsfwjs).
+A API to check porn image, base on [NSFWJS](https://github.com/infinitered/nsfwjs).
 This is a [Gfriends](https://github.com/gfriends/gfriends) derivative project.

 Common formats supported, such as `jpg`,`png`,`jpeg`.